 Emmanuel College is committed to using its best efforts to resolve disputes pertaining to disability services in an informal manner whenever possible.
 To this end, a student, who believes s/he has been aggrieved by either some action or inaction on the part of the College as a whole or with a particular individual is strongly encouraged to raise his/her concern directly with the individual or other appropriate official of the College.

 Whenever an individual is dissatisfied with the informal resolution of a grievance or prefers to file a formal complaint the following procedures shall apply.

 - Grievances concerning the delivery of disability support services or concerning discrimination based on disability must be addressed to the Assistant Dean of the Academic Resource Center, who oversees Disability Support Services.

 - The grievance must be filed within thirty (30) days of the alleged incident.

-- An investigation, as may be appropriate, shall be conducted by the Director of Disability Support Services.
+- An investigation, as may be appropriate, shall be conducted by the Assistant Director of Disability Support Services.
 During this procedure, the complainant and the persons against whom the allegations have been made, and their respective representatives, if any, will have the opportunity to submit information and documentation regarding the complaint allegations.

 - The investigation will be completed with written results of the investigation issued and a copy forwarded to the complainant within thirty (30) workdays of receipt of the complaint.